Are you a writer with a Chromebook?

 And it’s all free.
 All your work is saved in your Drive account, and it doesn’t even take up additional space of your storage capacity.
 You can also download the files as .doc, .docx, and any other popular filetype.

-Sounds interesting?
+Interested?
 You can get Docs for yourself and try it out.

 Let’s move on.